dearfreak/Physics_Problems/docs/en/Your_solutions/03_Waves_solution/solution_07.md

-To find the wavelength of a standing wave on a string fixed at both ends, we analyze the relationship between the number of antinodes and the length of the string.

 ## 1. Understanding the Harmonic
 The number of **antinodes** (points of maximum displacement) in a standing wave corresponds to the harmonic number ($n$).